developers-pantaneiros/templates-email/README.md

 # templates-email
- :envelope: a repository of email templates developed by the team
+ :envelope: A repository of email templates developed by the team